All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I take GHK-Cu at night for sleep benefits?

 Some practitioners recommend evening dosing to align with the body's nighttime repair processes.
-However, there is no clinical trial data establishing the best time of day for sleep-related benefits.
+But there's no clinical trial data establishing the best time of day for sleep-related benefits.
 Your physician can help determine the most appropriate schedule.

 Can GHK-Cu replace sleep medications?

-No. GHK-Cu is not a substitute for prescribed sleep medications.
+No. GHK-Cu isn't a substitute for prescribed sleep medications.
 It may complement other sleep interventions, but any changes to your medication regimen should be made under physician guidance.

 Is GHK-Cu safe to use with melatonin?